-Three configuration options are available in the Link-Control section of T-Server:
+The following configuration options are available in the Link-Control section of T-Server:

-- kpl interval sets the interval timer for KPL requests. - kpl-tolerance sets the threshold at which T-Server either attempts to reconnect to the link or issues a warning message. - kpl-loss-rate settings control how the four internal counters tracking both negative and positive KPL responses are incremented and decremented.
+- kpl-interval sets the interval timer for KPL requests. - kpl-tolerance sets the threshold at which T-Server either attempts to reconnect to the link or issues a warning message.